system-er/Easy-Voxels-GDExtension/README.md

 for build with scons copy godot-cpp version 4.4.1 into directory godot-cpp
 for use of the binaries put into bin-directory.

-picture from demo mode 0 = cubic voxel:
+picture from demo, mode 0 = cubic voxel:
 ![Pic1](gdexample/pic1.jpg)

-first pic from demo mode 1 = marchingcubes voxel(still with some bugs):
+first pic from demo, mode 1 = marchingcubes voxel(still with some bugs):
 ![Pic1](gdexample/marchingcubes.jpg)